 Auth::logout();

-Get logged-In user id$id = Auth::id();
+Get the logged-in user ID.$id = Auth::id();

-Check if user is logged-In or not
+Check if user is logged in or not

 if (Auth::check()) {